-You already know the importance of having a well-developed budget or savings plan.
+You already know the importance of having a well-developed budget or spending plan.
 The downside is that these require constant vigilance.
-You should regularly be using your receipts and account reconciliations to update your spending plan to match your actual spending.
-In the real world, very few people keep this up for more than a few months (even with the best intentions).
+On a regular basis, you should be using your receipts and account reconciliations to adjust your spending plan to match your actual spending.
+In the real world, very few people follow through on this for more than a few months at a time, even with the best intentions.

-By always setting aside your savings before any other expenses, you will ensure that it will be growing, regardless of what happens to anything else.
-This is the most effective way to save, since it means you cannot “cheat”.
+By always setting aside savings before dealing with any other expenses, you will ensure that it will be growing, regardless of what happens to anything else.
+This is the most effective way to save since it means you cannot “cheat”.

 Do I Still Need a Budget?

-Without this strategy, your budget or savings plan has a very heavy load.
-It needs to account for your income, keep an itemized list of your bills, budget out your food and groceries, and finally see how much is left over for savings.
+Without this strategy, your budget or savings plan requires time and attention.
+You need to account for your income, keep an itemized list of your bills, budget for food and groceries, and finally see how much is left over for savings.

-Using this strategy, you are making your budget lighter and easier to follow.
-You no longer need to worry about savings – this is done automatically before your budget comes into play.
-Simply knowing that you are building a large savings cushion in case of a Spending Shock, like car repairs, lifts a ton of stress from your shoulders.
+By paying yourself first, you no longer need to worry about setting aside money for savings.
+This is done automatically before you have to think about the rest of your budget.
+Simply knowing that you are automatically building a large savings cushion to deal with emergencies, such as unplanned car repairs, lifts a ton of stress from your shoulders.

-Best of all, since you know that your savings is already accounted for every month, your leisure spending will be guilt-free (so long as you use cash and avoid too many purchases on credit).
-Your budget or savings plan is transformed from a “task master” dictating what you can and cannot do each month to a partner.
-Updating your budget will be easier, since your objective changes to trying to increase the amount of your automatic transfers (and speeding up your savings), instead of balancing everything all at once.
+Best of all, since you know that your savings is already accounted for every month, your leisure spending will be guilt-free, so long as you use cash and avoid making too many purchases on your credit card.
+Your budget or savings plan is transformed from a task master, dictating what you can and cannot do each month, to a partner.
+Updating your budget will be easier since you no longer need to worry about having enough money left over to save.
+If you want to increase the amount of money you are saving, you simply need to increase the amount of your automatic transfers.

-This all makes sense if you are already balanced, but what about if you are running behind on your bills?
+Paying yourself first makes sense if you have a balanced monthly budget, but what happens if you are behind on your bills?

 This is also why the strategy works.
-The amount you save each month is entirely off-limits for any other type of spending, unless you are getting severely behind on payments with no other option.
+The amount you save each month is entirely off-limits for any other type of spending.
+The only exception is if you are severely behind on debt payments and have no other options.

-Building this mentality is important.
-Everyone “wants” to save, but the reason why so many people have so little money set aside is because savings accounts just become another source of spending money.
-People want to avoid credit card debt.
-If there is something they want to buy, they know it might be irresponsible to pay for it entirely with credit.
-Instead, they just dip into savings, since that money is already “theirs”, not a loan.
+Building this mentality of “save first” is important.
+Everyone wants to save, but often people treat a savings account as just another source of money.
+For example, people want to avoid credit card debt, so if there is something they want to buy, they know it might be irresponsible to buy the item on credit.
+Instead, they will just dip into their savings since that money is already theirs.

-This is dangerous thinking because withdrawing from your savings very much is a loan.
-You are borrowing money from your future self (whether your future self is saving for a car, house, or retirement).
-Unlike a credit card, you are unlikely to pay back this loan to yourself.
-This means it really is just damaging your long-term wealth.
-By adopting a Pay Yourself First strategy, it equalizes your spending decision.
+This is dangerous thinking because withdrawing from your savings is a loan.
+You are borrowing money from your future self.
+Unlike a credit card with required monthly payments, you are unlikely to pay back this loan to yourself, damaging your long-term wealth.
+By adopting a pay-yourself-first strategy, it removes spending decisions.
 If you really want to buy something today, use your credit card.
 If you do not want to incur the finance and interest charges from the loan, then re-evaluate if the purchase is really worth it!

 Making Pay Yourself First Work

-One way to make Pay Yourself First work is by keeping less of your savings as cash, which helps prevent withdrawing unless it can be avoided.
+One way to make pay yourself first work is by keeping less of your savings as cash.
+This helps prevent withdrawing cash unless it can’t be avoided.

-One of the best ways to do this is by dedicating a high percentage of your savings into investments like stocks, bonds, and mutual funds instead of simply sitting in your savings account.
+One of the best ways to do this is by converting a high percentage of your savings into investments like stocks, bonds, and mutual funds instead of simply having cash sitting in your savings account.
 By moving your savings into investments, you kill two birds with one stone.

 Less Liquid Savings

-A “Liquid Asset” is something that can be quickly and easily converted into cash and spent.
-Savings accounts are extremely liquid assets, which is why some people have a hard time building them: cash can be spent.
-By dedicating a large percentage of your savings account directly to investments like stocks, bonds, ETFs, and mutual funds, it adds an extra “step” before the cash can be spent.
-Since you will need to sell off your assets in order to spend the cash, you are less likely to do so unless the spending is extremely important.
+A “liquid asset” is something that can be quickly and easily converted into cash and spent.
+Savings accounts are extremely liquid assets, which is why some people have a hard time building up their savings fund: cash can be spent.
+By converting a large percentage of your savings account directly into investments like stocks, bonds, ETFs, and mutual funds, there is an extra step you’d need to take before the cash could be spent.
+Since you would need to sell your assets first in order to spend the cash, you are less likely to do so unless the spending is extremely important to you.

 Making Money Work

-The other advantage is that invested money will, on average, grow much faster than money in a savings account.
-Instead of a percentage or two of annual interest, you could see 8-10% returns by investing in wide indices or diversified mutual funds.
-This will help your savings grow much more effectively.
+Another advantage with turning savings into investments is that invested money will, on average, grow much faster than money in a savings account.
+Instead of receiving only 1-2% of growth from a savings account, you could see returns of 8-10% by investing in index funds or diversified mutual funds.
+Investments will help your savings grow much more effectively.

 Skin in the Game

-The last advantage of putting a large amount of your savings directly into investments is because it triggers the same response in your brain as if you spent the money.
-If you buy a stock, your mind sees it as “spent” money, which helps curb other types of spending.
-As your investment portfolio grows, it gets more exciting and you will be paying closer attention to how your money works for you, encouraging even more savings and investing.
-Over time, this helps build a big nest-egg of wealth you may have otherwise simply spent.
+When you purchase investments, your brain reacts just as it does when you pay a bill.
+Your mind sees this as “spent money,” not money that can be used to make purchases.
+As your investment portfolio grows, it becomes exciting to watch your money grow, and you will be paying closer attention to how your money works for you.
+This encourages increased saving and investing.
+Over time, this helps build a nest-egg of wealth you may have otherwise simply spent.

 When Should I Use My Savings?